elixirbeats/abletoolz/README.md

 Python command line tool for batch editing and analyzing Ableton Live Sets.

 Supports both Windows and MacOS created sets.

+## Updates
-Currently only Ableton 10 sets are supported.
-Some versions of Ableton 8 and 9 will be supported in the future.
+- Ableton 8, 9, and 10 sets are now supported.
+- Added feature to store set creation/last modified time and apply them to the newly created set.
+- Added `--append-bars-bpm` argument and used non daemon thread for set write to help safeguard against process being killed.

 ## Installation:
 I developed this using Python 3.8, but most likely it will work with other Python 3.x versions.
 I recommend 3.6+